reyhanyanikoglu/todo_with_hive_flutter/README.md

 # ✅ Flutter ToDo App

 This is a simple ToDo app made with Flutter.
-This app uses Hive for local storage.
+It uses [Hive](https://pub.dev/packages/hive) for local storage.
 Your tasks will not be lost when you close and open the app again — they are saved on your phone.

 ---